Why do I see a "Kernel panic" error after I upgrade the kernel or reboot my EC2 Linux instance?

 6. Verify that the State is Available.

-7. Launch a new EC2 instance in the same Availability Zone and with the same operating system and same kernel version as the original instance.
-You can install the appropriate kernel version after the initial launch and then perform a reboot.
-This new instance is your rescue instance.
+7. Launch a new EC2 instance in the same Availability Zone and with the same operating system as the impaired instance.
+The new instance becomes your rescue instance.

 8. After the rescue instance launches, choose Volumes from the navigation pane, and then select the detached root volume of the original instance.

 10. Select the rescue instance ID (1-xxxx) and then enter /dev/xvdf.